bcornelusse/ELEC0447-analysis-power-systems/lecture4.md

 ]]

 In power systems, transformers are mainly used to transmit power over long distances by changing the voltage level, thus decreasing the current for a given power level.
-Voltage level of synchronous generator around 20kV.
+The voltage level of a synchronous generator is around 20kV.

-Voltage is changed around 5 times between generation and load.
+Voltage is changed around five times between generation and load.

-It is also used to *measure* currents and voltages, electrically *isolate* parts of a circuit (not the auto-transformer we will see), *match* impedances.
+It is also used to *measure* currents and voltages, electrically *isolate* parts of a circuit (not the auto-transformer we will see), and *match* impedances.

 ---